smooll-d/smoollwallpaper/README.md

 - [ ] An install script to automatically install dependencies

-- I will come up with other features in the future
+I will come up with more features in the future :)

 ------------------------------------------------------------------------